19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Deities.md

 Deities grant their followers an altered connection to the spiritual and magical, granting a unique boon.
 But, leaving a deity's faith usually carries the price of heresy.

 A creature can only be bound to the faith of a single Deity at a time.
+Deity's are campaign specific
 ## Deity Index

 ### The 'Good' ([Life](../Spell%20Domains/Life.md)) Deities